afoley587/simple-autoencoder/README.md

-# Autoencoders: An intro and building your first one
+# Demystifying Autoencoders: Simplifying Complex Data with Magic Compression

 ## Introduction - What are autoencoders?